jlnugteren/React-Tic-Tac-Toe/README.md

 Last Updated: *3/2/25*

 ## Description
 This was my first attempt at using React.
 It is something I've always wanted to use in my career and figured a Tic Tac Toe App would be a good place to start.
-I followed this tutorial located here: [Tic Tac Toe - Tutorial](https://www.youtube.com/watch?v=lYtPscvwgP4)

 I realize this project isn't necessarily the cleanest and could definitely use some optimization.
 For example, I could probably break down the board rows and tiles into their own components.

 ## Learning Outcomes